Away With The Steiners

 Our travel route saw us entering India in Kolkata and we wanted to get all the way to the other side of the country, to Jaisalmer, where we had left India the last time while the world was shutting down for the pandemic.

-We don’t really have such train journeys in New Zealand.
+Plus we don’t have such train journeys in New Zealand.
 So, wherever we are in the world we find train-riding a novelty!

 We could see on the map that it would be one of the longest train journeys in India and thought it sounded like a pretty darn cool – and seriously unique – journey to add to our story!